Frequently Asked Questions

 - Space for the program is limited and will be selective and competitive.

-Yes, you must be a licensed registered nurse with a BSN from a nationally accredited program (CCNE or ACEN) to enter the Family Nurse Practitioner specialty.
+Yes, you must be a licensed registered nurse with a BSN from an accredited program (CCNE or ACEN) to enter the Family Nurse Practitioner specialty.

 Yes, you must have a Bachelor’s of Science in Nursing (BSN) degree.